cipherstash/encrypt-query-language/docs/tutorials/GETTINGSTARTED.md

 Prerequsites:

 - A [match index](#adding-indexes) is needed on the encrypted column to support this operation.
+- Connected to the database via the Proxy.

 EQL function to use: `cs_match_v1(val JSONB)`